Neelaveni-565/fitness-html/README.md

 # simple-calculator
-By using this we can do simple calcuations like addition,substraction,multiplication and division
+By using this we can do simple calcuations like addition,substraction,multiplication and division.In this i have used Html,css(With bootstrap) and java script for calculations.